 The Columbia/ Lombard Mobility Corridor Plan is a plan to address safety, mobility, and access for freight, active transportation, and public transit both along the corridor (east/west) and across it (north/south).
-The project area runs from I-5 to I-205 with a buffer area to include parallel routes.
+The project area runs from Interstate Avenue to I-205 with a buffer area to include parallel routes.
 The project began in January 2019 and is expected to go to City Council in summer 2020.

 A report analyzing the existing conditions along and around the corridors can be downloaded here or by clicking the image of the report, and a summary of the report can be found here.
 The Existing Conditions report highlights current conditions and issues on and near the corridor.